 Delete a user from your organization

 This page is for G Suite administrators who manage user accounts for a company, school, or other group, or for Cloud Identity administrators.
 If you want to delete your own personal Google Account, see this page instead.

-When a user leaves your organization, you can delete their user account.
-If you're a G Suite admin, you can review the user’s files, calendars, and any other data before deleting that user, and then decide whether to transfer the data to another user.
-Or, you might want to export the data another way.
+When a user leaves your organization, you can delete their account.
+As a G Suite administrator, you can review and transfer ownership of their data to another user, for example, a manager, before deleting the account.